WorldOfDex/WorldOfDex/README.md

 ## 🧠 About Me

-- **Student:** Pursuing qualifications in CA and CMA
+- Student from Tamil Nadu, India, pursuing qualifications in CA and CMA.
-- **From:** Tamil Nadu, India
-- **Passionate about** Finance, technology, and continuous learning

-## 🚀 Current Goals

-- **Pursuing:** Qualifications in CA and CMA
-- **Enhancing:** My skills in finance software development and data analysis
+- Developing skills in operational finance software development and data analysis.
-- **Exploring:** New technologies and tools to streamline financial processes

-## 🚀 What I Do

-As a student in finance and technology, I'm currently focused on:

-- **Learning:** About financial analysis and management
-- **Developing:** Finance software solutions for efficient financial operations
+- Exploring new technologies for streamlined financial processes.
-- **Exploring:** Technologies such as Python, C, SQL, and Tdl for financial data analysis and management
+- Learning about financial analysis and management.

 ## 🛠️ Skills